How does Inflation affect bonds?

 Don’t go it alone

-But of course, different types of bonds, like high-yield corporate bonds, and those from different countries around the world, can all act differently because of their own ‘local’ conditions.
-This is even more reason to invest with experts on your side.
+Also, different types of bonds, like high-yield corporate bonds (a bond issued by a company with a low credit rating, that offers a higher rate of interest because of its higher risk of default.
+Default means that a bond issuer is unable to meet interest payments or repay the initial amount borrowed at the end of a security’s life), and those from different countries around the world, can all act differently because of their own ‘local’ conditions.
+This could be a reason to invest in managed funds with experts on your side.
 They actively position funds according to the in-depth market analysis, research and insight at their fingertips, to help their investors achieve their long-term goals.

 The views expressed here should not be taken as recommendation, advice or forecast.
-We are unable to give financial advice.
-If you are unsure about the suitability of your investment, speak to your financial adviser.
+We're unable to give financial advice.
+If you're unsure about the suitability of your investment, speak to your financial adviser.

 By M&G Investments